-A couple days ago I flew to Kansas City… to bring back dinner (from Arthur Bryant’s Barbeque).
+A couple of days ago I flew to Kansas City… to bring back dinner (from Arthur Bryant’s Barbeque).
 If you know me well, you know I actually live in Dallas.

 It was officially the furthest I’ve been for a meal, but the point of this story is not Kansas City Barbecue or my adventures.
 It’s about design.
 And my escapade was good for me creatively as much as it was a boon for my taste buds.

 When I struggle with a design problem, a lot of times I need to change my point of attack.
 And getting away from the problem for a bit can often shake things loose upstairs and refresh my thinking so when I come back to the task at hand, I have fresh ideas.
 Flying to Kansas City removed me from my daily routine and I saw new things, smelled new things, experienced new people, and had to do things I don’t normally do.

 Granted, you don’t have to travel, it can be as simple as getting away from the problem and walking around the block.
 No matter what it is, if you’re stuck, change your perspective.
 Though every once in a while a grand “purge” is necessary.
 Get out of your element.
 While you’re there, look around and do new things: you’ll recharge your creativity and when you return to the work you left you just might have a fresh idea that wasn’t there before.